LeiaInc/holopix50k/README.md

 ### Linux/Mac OS

 To download the dataset, you will need to install the `gsutil` tool.
-To check and install gsutil, run `install_gsutil.sh` as follows:
+To check if gsutil is installed and install if it is not, run `install_gsutil.sh` as follows:
 ```shell script
 bash install_gsutil.sh
 ```